 Babbel

-Thus, to recap, think of the Babbel program structure like a pyramid.
-From the top down, it goes: Levels ➡️ Courses ➡️ Lessons
+Think of the Babbel program structure like a pyramid.
+From the top down, it goes: Levels ➡️ Courses ➡️ Lessons.

-And as for the lessons themselves, each one is pretty short in length—generally about 15 minutes long.
-They go by pretty fast and are definitely shorter than doing an entire Pimsleur lesson, which take about an hour to complete from end to end.
+As for the lessons themselves, each one is short, generally about 15 minutes long.
+They go by much faster than a Pimsleur lesson, which takes about 30 minutes to complete.

-It’s a very diverse approach to learning in terms of format that moves fast.
+It’s a very diverse approach to learning that moves quickly.
 Babbel basically presents the same content for a lesson in a variety of ways and forces you to interact with the material.

 Plus, before each lesson, there’s a daily review session where you get spaced repetition and review on vocab you’ve already learned in older lessons.